资讯

 The Adobe Flash player and Javascript are required in order to view a video which appears on this page.
 You may wish to download the Adobe Flash player.
 By the time ...

 Pupils from Stenness Community School in Orkney visited Skara Brae to learn about its history.
 Watch below to find out what they discovered.
-The dresser would have been the first thing you would ...
+This is a view of Skara Brae looking out to sea over ...